mishal07070/carbon-footprint-calculator/README.md

 1. Clone the GitHub repository: `git clone `

-2. Navigate to the project directory: `cd carbon-calculator`
+2. Navigate to all the directories calculator/dashboard/backend: `cd carbon-calculator/calculator`,`cd carbon-calculator/dashboard`,`cd carbon-calculator/backend`

-3. Install dependencies: `npm install`
+3. Install dependencies in the respective directories: `npm install`

-4. Start the development server: `npm start`
+4. Start the development server to start the frontend, either for calculator or for dashboard: `npm start`

-5. Access the calculator in your web browser at `http://localhost:3000`.
+5. Naviage to the backend folder using `cd ../backend` and run `node backend.js` to start the backend server.

 ## Contribute